 These vacuum containers are excellent for preserving green coffee beans (unroasted) as well as your freshly roasted coffee beans.
-However, the process of vacuum sealing removes the natural smells and flavors from ground coffee.
+However, the process of vacuum sealing risks removing some natural smells and flavors from ground coffee.
 Worse, ground coffee tends to be particularly vulnerable to the MASH symptoms I outlined above, especially after it is opened.

-So, if you are using ground coffee, keep it in the fridge in a sealed container to prevent additional condensation inside; and use the coffee as quickly as possible.
+So, if you are using ground coffee, keep it in a sealed container to prevent additional condensation inside; and use the coffee as quickly as possible.
 Avoid keeping it in the refrigerator because taking it out daily increases the risk of additional moisture condensing inside the bag.

-Lastly, I’d suggest you to avoid buying large containers of ground coffee unless it can be drunk reasonably within a short time.
-Even keeping it in the fridge will not prevent ground coffee from going off shortly.
+Lastly, I’d suggest you to avoid buying large containers of coffee especially if it can’t be drunk reasonably within a short time.
+Even keeping it in the fridge will not prevent your coffee from going off shortly.

 Maria Cleaveland, from Equator Estate Coffees, advises us quickly on how to store coffee beans properly in this short video.
 Worth watching.

 Answer: Time from roasting.
 Time is the only factor that you cannot mitigate with good storage practices.
 It’s best to not store good coffee too long; even in optimal storage conditions, the beans will continue to deteriorate gradually.